Kxvin1/wallpapr/README.md

 ## User Uploads

 - A user can post a new image by clicking the upload icon (arrow pointing up, next to the log out button) in the navigation bar.
+This action is doable anywhere on the site as long as the User is logged in.

 ![User Uploads](./readme-images/user-uploads.jpeg)